 Working Under Supervision in an Interdisciplinary Team

-Some physiotherapists may work as a member of an interdisciplinary team performing tasks that would not be considered to be within the scope of physiotherapy practice.
-In this situation, the physiotherapist is working under the authority of another health-care provider (most commonly a physician) and it is the physician’s responsibility to supervise the physiotherapist, determine that the physiotherapist is competent to perform the task that they have assigned and it is the physician who is liable for that patient assignment.
-If you are working under medical supervision you are, as always, responsible to act within the limits of your competence and ability.
+Some physiotherapists may work as a member of an interdisciplinary team performing tasks that would not be within the scope of physiotherapy practice.
+In this situation, the physiotherapist is working under the authority of another health-care provider (most commonly a physician) and it is the physician’s responsibility to supervise the physiotherapist and determine that the physiotherapist is competent to perform the task that they have assigned.
+It is the physician who is responsible and accountable for that patient assignment.
+If you are working under medical supervision you are, as always, responsible to act within the limits of your individual competence and skills.

 Examples of activities assigned to physiotherapists who work under supervision in Alberta include physiotherapists who perform trigger point injections or order lab tests as part of triage clinics in rheumatology.

-Physiotherapists as competent health professionals need to be aware of both the limits to their scope of practice, and when these exceptions apply.
+As competent health professionals, physiotherapists need to be aware of both the limits to their scope of practice, and when these exceptions apply.
 If you are ever in doubt, you can always contact Physiotherapy Alberta to discuss the specifics of your situation.

 Province of Alberta.
 Health Professions Act.
 Edmonton: Alberta Queen’s Printer, 2013.
 Available at: http://www.qp.alberta.ca/documents/acts/h07.pdf